Tips for Taps Blog

 What Is Glyphosate?

-The discovery of glyphosate in 1973 transformed Monsanto’s operations and the global food industry.[2]
-As the first non-selective herbicide invented, glyphosate can kill any weed in its path, unlike previous herbicides that could only kill specific weeds.
-Put into production and first commercialized in Malaysia and the UK in 1974, Roundup subsequently became the most widely used agricultural chemical in history.
+Glyphosate is the first non-selective herbicide ever invented, meaning it can can kill any weed in its path, unlike previous herbicides that could kill only specific weeds.
+Put into production and first commercialized in 1974, Roundup subsequently became the most widely used agricultural chemical in history.[2]

 • Roundup windblown into bodies of water adjacent to sprayed fields

-• Irrigation runoff from sprayed fields into distant bodies of water
+• Irrigation runoff from sprayed fields into bodies of water

-Humans are most likely to be exposed to glyphosate through direct inhalation and skin contact, crops treated with Roundup, or drinking water contaminated with it.[5]
+Humans are most likely exposed to glyphosate through direct inhalation and skin contact, crops treated with it, or drinking water contaminated with Roundup.[6]

 The EWG did not flag Florida and Louisiana for water quality violations.
 Rather, these results were highlighted because their facilities reported concentrations above the World Health Organization and EPA’s definition of “acceptable risk” for carcinogens–a one-in-a-million chance of developing cancer.[8]